ensbot/ensbot-Great-Hill-Corporation-tokenomics/other_data/README.md

 - Gas price history (Wei / Ether / US dollar)
 - gasUsed as percentage of gasAllowed (relative to gasPrice)
 - gasUsed as a percentage of gasLimit
+- Expentitures on gas per day in US dollars
+- Cost of mining rewards in US dollars
+- Total transaction volume in US dollars by min/hour/day/week/month/10,000/100,000/1,000,000
+- Percent of transaction with more than 21000 gas used (the default for a transfer)
+- Percent of transactions with non-default gas price

 #### Indiviual account data (i.e. tokenomics)